Best Deep-Dish Pizza in Chicago: Local's Guide, 2024

 Best Deep-Dish Pizza in Chicago

 Since you are probably experiencing a severe craving for Chicago-style pizza right now, let me share with you some of the best places in town to get it.
+If you want to eat Chicago like a local, here’s what you need to know.

 1. Lou Malnati’s Pizzeria—My Favorite Deep-Dish Pizza in Chicago